BlazejDuszynski/home_budget/README.md

 ## General info

-This is a website of Safeti company.
-You can find here list of services provided by this company, short description of each of them and contact section.
+This is application where you can track your revenues and expenses, add them by category and show monthly.

 ## Technologies

 - HTML5
 - CSS3
 - JavaScript
-- GSAP
+- React.js